eclair81/DataExternalisation/README.md

         - sound (path to the audio to play when interacting with that element.
 Not for "bloc" / "spawnPoint" / "endPoint"type)
         - volume ( [0f-1f] volume for the "sound" entry.
 0 is mute and 1 is max volume. if you delete this entry, base volume is 1)

-## Add a new stage
+## Add a new stage, change the look
-Add new PNGs inside the StreamingAssets folder and update Stages.json accordingly.
+Add new PNGs inside the StreamingAssets folder and update Stages.json accordingly to add your custom stages.

-## Edit Sheets
+Add your custom sheets inside the StreamingAssets folder and update Player/Stages.json accordingly to change the look of the game.
-Add your custom sheets inside the StreamingAssets folder and update Player/Stages.json accordingly.
+Create new elements inside of colorMapping to add more variety to your stages.

 ## Acknowledgements